How to recruit and retain millennials

-Your company has done all it can to brand itself for Millennial employees.
-You successfully recruited Gen Y workers (the key: view the world as they do.)
-You effectively onboarded your Milllenials.
-And you know how to engage Millennials as up-and-coming contributors and leaders.
+Your company has done all it can to brand itself for millennial (or “Gen Y”) employees, making your workplace dynamic and culturally relevant.
+You’ve also effectively onboarded the millennials already in your organization and you know how to engage them as up-and-coming contributors and leaders.

-It’s easy to see how some sales positions, for example, naturally retain Millennials who seek a lot of control over work and life, even at their tender age.
-“At our firm, I don’t see a retention challenge for Millennials because our model works perfectly for them,” says Markowitz, says Stefani Markowitz, president of real-estate brokerage Charles Rutenberg in New York City.
+It’s easy to see how some sales positions, for example, naturally retain millennials who seek a lot of control over work and life, even at their tender age.
+“At our firm, I don’t see a retention challenge for millennials because our model works perfectly for them,” says Stefani Markowitz, president of real-estate brokerage Charles Rutenberg.

-Move to transparent, performance-based pay.
-"Millennials, like other generations are money-motivated,” says Asher Raphael, co-CEO of Power Home Remodeling Group in Chester, Pa.
-Indeed, Millennials expect to be fairly compensated, and they grew up with much more access to salary information – on the Internet and through their peers — than earlier generations had.
+“Millennials, like other generations are money-motivated,” says Asher Raphael, co-CEO of Power Home Remodeling Group.
+Indeed, millennials expect to be fairly compensated, and they grew up with much more access to salary information (on the internet and through their peers) than earlier generations had.

 Power Home Modeling’s answer?
 “We have performance-based incentives,” says Raphael.
 “Compensation here has nothing to do with nepotism or tenure.”

-Set a pace for rewards that suits Millennials.
-"Millennials need to feel that they’re moving quickly,” says Brennan.
+“Millennials need to feel that they’re moving quickly,” says Brennan.
 “They expect re-enforcements and spot bonuses.
 They expect to progress through titles quickly.”
 How can you begin to accommodate these preferences without blowing your payroll budget?
 Consider this bonus strategy: instead of giving a 3 percent annual raise, provide a 1 percent increase every four months, Brennan suggests.

 The youngest workers have never been the most appreciative of retirement benefits.
-But with Millennials, many of whom have seen their parents weather depleted 401(k) plans or frozen pensions, companies may find an opportunity to sell the value of saving for the distant future.
+But with millennials, many of whom have seen their parents weather depleted 401(k) plans or frozen pensions, companies may find an opportunity to sell the value of saving for the distant future.
 The key is to communicate that value in terms that will appeal to the intended audience.
 What are those terms?
-Ask your Millennials — and teach them a thing or two in the process.
+Ask your millennials and teach them a thing or two in the process.

 Are you finding that, no matter what you do, many of your best Millennial employees will up and leave after a year or two, or even six months?
-Then you may need to rejigger your concept of retention.
-Can you sell Millennials on an 18-month project that will reap substantial rewards when it’s successfully completed?
+Then you may need to rethink your concept of retention.
+Can you sell millennials on an 18-month project that will reap substantial rewards when it’s successfully completed?

-“Organizations may need to think in bite-sized modules, to consider what can we do immediately to engage our Millennials for the intermediate term, rather than trying to retain them for decades,” says Sesha Dhanyamraju, CEO of Digital Risk LLC, a mortgage processing and risk analytics firm.
+“Organizations may need to think in bite-sized modules, to consider what can we do immediately to engage our millennials for the intermediate term, rather than trying to retain them for decades,” says Sesha Dhanyamraju, CEO of Digital Risk LLC, a mortgage processing and risk analytics firm.

-Retaining contented employees isn't enough.
-"Retention starts with making people happier, because otherwise they won’t stay,” says Raphael.
+“Retention starts with making people happier, because otherwise they won’t stay,” says Raphael.
 “But I want people to be happy, not satisfied.
 And that means no one here feels like it’s a dead end.”
 Millennials want a challenge and want to feel a deep purpose in what they’re doing.
 If they’re merely satisfied, they may be looking around for something else that will give them a new challenge.